 The following table sets forth summary selected consolidated financial information as of the dates and for the periods represented.
-The financial data as of and for the fiscal years ended December 30, 2022 and December 31, 2021 have been derived from our audited financial statements included elsewhere in this prospectus.
+The financial data as of and for the six months ended June 30, 2023 and July 1, 2022 and the fiscal years ended December 30, 2022 and December 31, 2021 have been derived from our audited financial statements and our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
+The results of operations for any period are not necessarily indicative of the results to be expected for any future period.

 The data presented below should be read in conjunction with, and are qualified in their entirety by reference to, "Capitalization," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes included elsewhere in this prospectus.
+Per share data in the table below does not reflect the for stock split of our common stock to be effected prior to the completion of this offering.